 \subsection{Datasets}

-In this experiment, we use two datasets containing the speech of people with and without dementia: the Dementia Pitt Corpus \citep{becker1994natural}, in which the subjects speak English and the PROMPT Database, in which the subjects speak Japanese.
+In this work, we use two datasets containing the speech of people with and without dementia: the Pitt Corpus \cite{becker1994natural}, in which the subjects speak English, and the PROMPT Database, in which the subjects speak Japanese.